jjbskir/Robot/README.md

 Created on: 4/10/2013

 By: Jeremy Bohrer
-A robot that can circumnavigate object and solve mazes.
+A robot that can circumnavigate objects and solve mazes.
 ---

 Design Specs